Responses to some frequently asked questions raised by users about the Wildlife Assessment Check:

 What happens if my local authority ecology officer disagrees with the findings of the Wildlife Assessment Check?

-The Wildlife Assessment Check aims to provide additional support where local authorities have limited in-house local ecological capacity.
+The Wildlife Assessment Check is for guidance only and aims to provide additional support where local authorities have limited in-house local ecological capacity.
 It does not supersede local authority ecological knowledge, where it exists, which will always take priority.